apiel/zicBox/NOTE.md

 - TODO serialize in json format!

 - TODO enable motion/mouse on desktop
+  - when mouse over envelop, some point/circle appear to show what can be dragged...

 - TODO make all component access to group visibility